Drafts

 - If a previous prescription is selected that had repeats left, the repeats total will not be editable.

-- Click on the 'Show More' drop-down menu to enter the prescription expiry.
+total prescribed quantityalong with thetotal quantity remaining. - Click on the 'Show More' drop-down menu to enter the 'Prescription Expiry'.
 Click on the '6 Month' and '1 Year' buttons to quickly set the expiry date.

-- Under 'Documents', click '+Upload File' to upload a file such as a prescription to be seen by anyone viewing the draft.
+- Under 'Documents', click '+Upload File' to upload files, such as a prescription, which can be viewed by anyone accessing the draft.

-- Select which option 'Select a File' or 'Take a Photo'.
+- Select an option: 'Select a File' or 'Take a Photo'.

 - A complete list of current 'Documents' will be displayed here.